How Do I Edit or Create Training Notifications?

 KnowBe4 provides several built-in training notifications you can use when you enroll your users in training.
-If you’d like, you can customize these built-in notifications or create your own.
+If you’d like, you can customize these built-in notifications, modify our blank templates, or create your own.
 To learn how to do this, review the steps below or check out our Customizing Training Notifications video.

 To create or edit a training notification template, navigate to Training > Notification Templates.
 Under System Templates, you can click on one of our built-in training notification templates to open it in our WYSIWYG ("what you see is what you get") editor and make changes.
 Saving changes to a built-in system template will save a copy of your edit to the Drafts folder under My Templates.

 To use the templates you create as part of a training campaign, you will have to create one or more categories under My Templates and move your custom templates into a category.

 You can create your own training notification emails by clicking the + New Training Campaign Notification Template button.

 1) Training Notification Template Name: (optional) You can name your template to better identify it if you'd like.
 Your end user will not see this field when they receive the training notification email.

 2) Sender's Email Address: This is the address the email will appear to be coming from.
 You can use any email address you’d like.